Schibsted-Tech-Polska/good-guy-http/README.md

 All functions support both a promise-based interface (when no callback is passed) and a traditional callback-based one (when a callback function *is* passed as the second parameter).

+The response object that you will receive will not be a http.IncomingMessage, since those are difficult to cache.
+Instead, you will get a plain old object with `statusCode`, `headers`, `body` and `httpVersion` in all the same places they would be in normal responses.

 ### Caches

 Any object that has these methods can be used as a cache: